edgelesssys/contrast/docs/docs/getting-started/bare-metal.md

     - `CONFIG_VFIO_MDEV`
     - `CONFIG_VFIO_MDEV_DEVICE`
     - `CONFIG_VFIO_PCI`
+3. A CDI configuration needs to be present on the node.
+To generate it, you can use the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+   Refer to the official instructions on [how to generate a CDI configuration with it](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html).

 If the per-node requirements are fulfilled, deploy the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest) to the cluster.
 It provisions pod-VMs with GPUs via VFIO.